How to Build An Effective Sales Academy

 When building a sales academy, the overarching focus is on fostering competencies over time.
 But what are these competencies?
 The best way to determine this is to look at both what the company is mandating and what learners are self-selecting.

-Core competencies in sales are nothing new and typically defined by company leadership, but metrics on learner activity can reveal places where an existing competency framework is underemphasized or imbalanced.
+Core competencies in sales are nothing new and typically defined by company leadership.
+However, metrics on learner activity can reveal places where an existing competency framework is underemphasized or imbalanced.
 Clearly, metrics should reflect what is going on with sales professionals, in addition to what should be going on with them.
 Metrics on sales competencies help define and target aspirational goals, while also providing a roadmap of what’s going on “now” and where a company is falling short of its aspirations.

 Similarly, learning paths should reflect the existing competency framework with the continued ability for learners to take on-demand training, which will inform future revisions.
 On this foundation, a sales academy can provide the backbone to sales performance, with the agility to include new competencies or skills to meet the shifting needs of the market.